Smooth Radio (2014): Smooth Country

 A country music radio station which, having launched as an online stream through Global Player and the Smooth website in March 2019, was established as a broadcast radio service on 3 September 2019.
-It has a presented weekday daytime show (hosted at launch by Eamonn Kelly) and the service was added to a number of local DAB multiplexes, replacing The Arrow in London, Chill in the East Midlands, and Gold elsewhere.
+It has a presented weekday daytime show (hosted at launch by Eamonn Kelly, who also presents on Smooth Radio) and the service was added to a number of local DAB multiplexes, replacing The Arrow in London, Chill in the East Midlands, and Gold elsewhere.

 Smooth Chill

 This mellow and chillout music service launched on 3 September 2019, replacing Chill in the Global portfolio.
 The station is available in the DAB+ format in London, and was made available online through Global Player (which had not carried the prior Chill service) and the Smooth Radio website, with the Chill URL redirected to point to the Smooth site.
-The station re-launched nationally on 8 April 2020 on Digital One, broadcasting in 32kbs DAB+.
+The station re-launched nationally on 8 April 2020 on Digital One, broadcasting in 32kbps DAB+.

+Smooth Relax

+Following the conversion of Classic FM to DAB+ the prior week, capacity became available for the addition to Digital One on 8 January 2024 of a new soft adult contemporary service under the Smooth network.
+Smooth Relax reuses the format and slogan of "Your relaxing music mix", previously used by the main Smooth Radio network before its transition into playing a broader range of classic hits in the "Always the best music" era.

+Smooth 70s

+Launched on 12 September 2024 alongside Smooth 80s and Smooth Soul, Smooth 70s follows the same soft adult-contemporary format as Smooth Radio, but instead exclusively music from the 1970s era.
+The station has no presenters and broadcasts a 24/7, automated output.

+Smooth 80s

+Launched on 12 September 2024 alongside Smooth 70s and Smooth Soul, Smooth 80s follows the same soft adult-contemporary format as Smooth Radio, but instead exclusively plays music from the 1980s era.
+The station broadcasts a mostly automated output, with a weekday breakfast show being hosted by Smooth West Midlands breakfast host, Nigel Freshman.

+Smooth Soul

+Launched on 12 September 2024 alongside Smooth 70s and Smooth 80s, Smooth Soul is a station dedicated to Soul music.
+The station has no presenters and broadcasts a 24/7, automated output.